monooso/flyby/README.md

 # Flyby
 An experiment in self-hosting multiple Phoenix applications on a basic Digital Ocean droplet[^other-providers].
 Only a fool would use this for a mission-critical application.

+[^other-providers]: Other hosting companies are available.
+I've only tried this on Digital Ocean, but there's no reason why it wouldn't work on Hetzner, Linode, etc.

 ## Motivation
 PaaS solutions such as [Fly.io](https://fly.io) are great for serious applications.
 If that's what you're building, you should use such a service.